Election 2020: Parties remain divided on health care

 Health care and related issues are major topics to Minnesotans.
 We urge everyone to seek substantive answers from candidates and demand a commitment to address these concerns.

-An opinion of the Adams Publishing – East Central Minnesota Editorial Board.
-Reactions welcome: Send to editorial.board@apgecm.com.
+- This is an opinion of the Adams Publishing-ECM Editorial Board.
+Reactions are welcome.
+Send to: editorial.board@apgecm.com.

 Post a comment as